-- 4-Dead Time Insertion Units (8-pin)
+- 4-DTI Units (8-pin)

 - 8-bit Resolution

 - Separate High and Low Side Dead-Time Setting

 - Double Buffered Dead-Time

 - Fault Protection (Event Controlled)

 - Single Channel Multiple Output Operation (for BLDC control)

 - Double Buffered Pattern Generation

-The Advanced Waveform Extension (AWEX) provides extra features to the Timer/Counter in Waveform Generation (WG) modes.
-The AWEX enables easy and safe implementation of for example advanced motor control (AC, BLDC, SR, and Stepper) and power control applications.
+The Advanced Waveform Extention (AWEX) provides extra features to the Time/Counter in Waveform Generation (WG) modes.
+AWEX enables easy and robust implementation of for example advanced motor control (AC, BLDC, SR, and Stepper) and power control applications.

-Any WG output from the Timer/Counter 0 are split into a complimentary pair of outputs when any AWEX features is enabled.
+Any WG output from the Timer/Counter 0 are split into a complimentary pair of outputs when any AWEX feature is enabled.
 These output pairs go through a Dead-Time Insertion (DTI) unit that enables generation of the non-inverted Low Side (LS) and inverted High Side (HS) of the WG output with dead time insertion between LS and HS switching.
 The DTI output will override the normal port value according to the port override setting.
-Optionally the final output can be inverted by using the invert I/O (INVEN) bit setting for the port pin (Pxn).
+Optionally the final output can be inverted by using inverted I/O (INVEN) bit setting for port pin (Pxn).

 The Pattern Generation unit can be used to generate a synchronized bit pattern on the port it is connected to.
 In addition, the waveform generator output from the Compare Channel A can be distributed to and override all the port pins.
-When the Pattern Generator unit is enabled the DTI unit is bypassed.
+When the Pattern generator unit is enabled the DTI unit i bypassed.